cwgoes/pluranimity.org/_posts/2019-04-27-comparative-advantages-distributed-ledgers.md

 What is polycentric law?

+I borrow the term from a 1999 essay<sup>[12](#12)</sup> by Tom Bell, although I use it somewhat differently.
+He defines polycentric law as

+> law arising from a variety of customs and private processes rather than law coercively imposed by a single state authority.

+Bell cites three examples: alternative dispute resolution, private communities, and online adjudicators which have arisen on the internet (the article is a bit dated — a modern take would more likely focus on the differing rulesets of social networks).
+I am interested in this essential concept, but with a broader scope and a few additional properties.

-Polycentric law is the realization of overlapping, voluntary, and specialized private legal systems in a manner capable enough to supplant a substantial fraction of the existing domestic & international regulatory regimes, with enforcement through control over economic incentives instead of by the implicit threat of force.
+*Polycentric law* is the realization of overlapping, voluntary, and specialized private legal systems, in a manner capable enough to supplant a substantial fraction of the existing domestic & international regulatory regime, where enforcement is either inherent or effected through control over economic incentive levers instead of a monopoly on the use of force.

-I borrow the term from a 1999 essay<sup>[12](#12)</sup> by Tom Bell, which defines polycentric law as

-> law arising from a variety of customs and private processes rather than law coercively imposed by a single state authority

-which captures roughly this, but explains neither why such law might be desirable nor, given that, why it does not exist at present.

-unlike his examples, does not capture entirely what I mean: mostly a superset of existing law, none of three examples are exempt (Internet most so, but still)

-One detailed, albeit fictional, depiction of how a polycentric legal system might work can be found in Ada Palmer's [Terra Ignota series][terra-ignota].
+One detailed, albeit fictional, depiction of how a polycentric legal system might work and evolve at global scale can be found in Ada Palmer's Terra Ignota series<sup>[13](#13)</sup>.

 #### Why

 Why might polycentric law be useful, and what challenges are involved?

-- Present legal systems are unicentric, or at best federalist.

-- Monopolies of legal systems allow them to extract an inordinate amount of rent.
-The geographically-determined boundaries by which legal systems operate make sense only to the degree by which geographical proximity indicates a preference for similar law - trend? - and
+- Present legal systems are regionally monopolized: one legislative body & governance process determines the ruleset for an area of physical space.
+To so determine boundaries of legal systems makes sense only to the degree by which geographical proximity indicates a preference or necessity for shared law — plausible for physically-mediating domains such as the right to bear arms, but far less so for others like online privacy protections.

-- No unclaimed land upon which group of people can voluntarily establish self-governed community.

-- An extraordinary amount of effort is directed to the effecting of control over the processes which govern the change in our existing legal monopologies which could perhaps better be directed towards realizing alternative sets of laws, which individuals could voluntarily select from.
+- An extraordinary amount of effort is directed to the effecting of control over the processes which govern the change in our existing legal monopologies which could perhaps better be directed towards realizing alternative sets of laws which individuals could voluntarily select from.
+Unfortunately, there is no unclaimed land (except perhaps extraterrestrially) upon which a consenting group of people can voluntarily establish a sovereign nation.

-- bad laws: prediction markets banned, security laws, attention tax

-- existing internet communities may be closest analogue, but limited in ability to craft around rules - mostly just around content
+- The closest analogue may be existing internet communities such as social networks, sub-Reddits, private chat groups, and blogs, but these communities are limited in ruleset - primarily content moderation and ranking - and enforcement - primarily social capital<sup>[14](#14)</sup> or shaming. existing internet communities may be closest analogue, but limited in ability to craft around rules - mostly just around content

 #### Comparative advantage

 Why might distributed ledger technology help, and what role would it serve?

-- can "enforce" contracts without a single trusted party
+- Distributed ledgers can enforce contracts either ex ante by embedding the logic directly into the ledger, without a single trusted party, or ex post through economic incentives (slashing).
-- reduces transaction costs of implementation
+- The costs of implementing complex rulesets are drastically reduced, and the enforcement can be far more accurate.
-- facilitates codified integration of disparate systems; interoperation where laws are shared
+- Facilitates codified integration of disparate systems; interoperation where laws are shared
-- includes constrained incentive layer which can affect the real world
+- Includes constrained incentive layer which can affect the real world
 - could eventually maintain monopoly on use of force (?)

-in the consequentialist extreme, precommit to a set of metrics upon which legal systems are contionuously and automatically chosen based on randomized control trials (perhaps specifiying some basic deontological restrictions)
-~ too dangerous, runs into alignment problems

 #### Objections